Public Watchdogs’ Ad Portrays SONGS Domes as Ticking Time Bombs; Edison Calls it ‘Cartoonish’ | San Clemente Times

 “Right now, almost 20 percent of SONGS’ spent nuclear fuel is qualified for shipment to an approved off-site repository; more than three-quarters will be ready for shipment by the end of 2020,” the release stated.
 “Stakeholders and the public truly concerned about long-term spent fuel storage solutions will work productively to make that happen.
 Those who simply want to use the issue to fundraise by misleading people with irresponsible videos designed to exploit existing community concerns, play on unfounded fears, and line the pockets of an organization that trades in false narratives and public anxiety, are detrimental to these efforts.”

-Public Watchdogs officials are fearful the spent nuclear waste could become threatening should the stainless steel that holds the cooling cesium canisters corrode, exacerbated by the proximity to the Pacific Ocean.
-If that happens, they argue, the helium that’s pumped into the canisters could be ignited, causing radiological fires—a chain of events that has been described by activists as “Chernobyl in a can.”
+Public Watchdogs officials are fearful the spent nuclear waste could become threatening should the stainless steel that holds the cooling cesium inside the canisters corrode, exacerbated by the proximity to the Pacific Ocean.
+If that happens, they argue, the helium that’s inside the canisters could leak out, potentially causing radiological fires—a chain of events that has been described by activists as “Chernobyl in a can.”

 That sounds terrifying, but nuclear experts dispute that it’s extremely unlikely to happen.